 MMV recognizes the power of partnerships and that its vision of a malaria-free world can only be achieved through collaboration with diverse organizations.
-Our network of over 400 partners is one of our greatest assets.
 From R&D, through making new medicines accessible, to supporting global consortia, MMV prides itself on its collaboration with the following groups:

 MMV’s work would not be possible without our donors.
 We receive funding and support from government agencies, private foundations, international organizations, corporations, corporate foundations and private individuals.
 These funds are used to finance the MMV portfolio of R&D projects and to support specific, targeted access interventions that make it easier for vulnerable populations to access MMV products.

 MMV leverages the facilities, knowledge and expertise of the pharmaceutical and biotechnology industries, drawing on their valuable experience and resources at every stage of the drug development process and applying it to our own.
 These could include gaining access to novel and proprietary compound libraries to boost the diversity of our candidate drugs in discovery research or benefiting from industry experience in manufacturing and distribution in preparation for the launch of one of our products.